 IUCN Red List: LC - Least Concern

 The Congo Tetra has a full-bodied typical tetra shape with rather large scales.
-The male will reach about 3 1/3 inches (8.5 cm) in length and the female will reach about 2 1/3 inches (6 cm).
+Males have lush fins, with the dorsal, anal, and tail fins sporting long veiled edges, and the middle portion of the tail fin becomes extended.
+Males will reach about 3 1/3 inches (8.5 cm) in length, and females will reach about 2 1/3 inches (6 cm).
 They have a lifespan of between 3 to 5 years in the home aquarium.

-When mature, the fluorescent colors of the Congo Tetra run through the fish from front to back starting with blue on top changing to red through the middle, to yellow-gold, and back to blue just above the belly.
+When mature, the Congo Tetra has a palette of rich opalescent colors runing along the body from front to back.
+They are blue on top, changing to red down through the middle into a yellow-gold, and then back to blue just above the belly.
 The fins are grayish violet with white edges.

-Lifespan: 5 years - They have a life span of about 3 - 5 years in the aquarium.
+Lifespan: 5 years - They have a lifespan of about 3 to 5 years in the aquarium.

 Fish Keeping Difficulty

 Congo Tetras are moderately hardy, but due to their care requirements, are suggested for hobbyists with some experience.
 They are sensitive to the quality of the water.
 Diligent tank maintenance is necessary or they will loose color and the male's fins may become impaired.
 Be careful picking tankmates as these peaceful, long-finned tetras are often a target for attacks by aggressive tankmates.
 These attacks can stress them out and injuries can lead to disease and possibly death.

 Aquarist Experience Level: Intermediate